 Innergex takes its environmental responsibilities very seriously and our facilities are developed and operated with strict adherence to environmental codes and best practices.
 This commitment explains why we conduct multiple surveys and studies of the surrounding environment in preparation for developing a project and we continue those efforts throughout the lifetime of the facility.
 We do so while abiding by all County, State and Federal regulations that apply to a project of this nature.

 To date, we have conducted a preliminary archaeological desktop and reconnaissance field survey at the Project area.
 A Critical Issues Analysis was also completed which describes the existing environmental resources at the Project area and identifies regulatory requirements, issues, constraints, and limitations as they relate to the Project.
 We have used these preliminary results to site the proposed Project in a location that minimizes environmental impacts.
 We will be conducting detailed wildlife and site-specific surveys, and studies are required to assess potential Project impacts, required mitigation, design limitations, and to refine required permitting criteria.

 Preliminary archaeological investigations have been undertaken at the proposed Project area.
 Once the project footprint is finalized, a 100 percent pedestrian archaeological inventory survey, cultural survey, and systematic subsurface testing of the project area will be completed.

-Conducting archaeological and cultural surveys and environmental and technical studies is crucial to the understanding of a site.
-Furthermore, early-stage meetings with key stakeholders who have information and an interest in the Project area have already started, as well as public meetings to gather feedback on the proposed project.
+Conducting archaeological and cultural surveys as well as environmental and technical studies are crucial to the understanding of a site.
+Furthermore, early stage meetings with key stakeholders who have information and an interest in the Project area have already started, as well as public meetings to gather feedback on the proposed project.
 Community engagement efforts will continue throughout the development of the proposed Project.
 The intention is to arrive at the best possible final layout that balances environmental, technical, economic and social considerations.